 How to Apply for the Maryland On-Farm Processor License for Farm-Raised Meats

 MDA Rabbit and Poultry Slaughter Certification Program.
-The Maryland Department of Agriculture (MDA) offers a voluntary certification program in which participants are permitted to sell their poultry and rabbits anywhere intrastate (within the state) to restaurants and retailers.
-An additional license from DHMH (Maryland Department of Health and Mental Hygiene) or local health department is required to sell at farmers’ markets.
+The Maryland Department of Agriculture (MDA) offers a voluntary certification program in which certified farmers/producers are permitted to sell their poultry and rabbits anywhere intrastate (within the state) to restaurants and retailers.
+A Produce Mobile Farmer’s Market Unit License is required to sell at farmer’s markets.

 Step 1: What you need to apply for the on-farm processor license: